FOCCms/DrawingTokenizer/README.md

 WebP export is currently only supported by Chrome, but this is dynamically checked, so if your browser adds support then this will be automatically enabled.

 ![](DrawingTokenizer.gif)

-## Contact

-If you wish to contact me for any reason, reach me out on Discord using my tag: `KayelGee#5241`